karitra/jannet/README.md

 ```
 `iters` - count of iterations, can break out loop earlier on `train_error <= epsilon`, where `train_error`
-is average square error for train set.
+is average square error for training set.

 Learning results of trained network can be visualized (checked) as follow:
 ```